bramuno/shelterMon/README.md

   </li>
   <li>Make sure your <a href="https://www.arduino.cc/en/software">Arduino IDE</a> settings are as instructed by the ESP32 guide, then click the UPLOAD button.  remember uploading is not that simple for ESP32 so refer back to the previous ESP32 guide and remember you need to hold the reset button on the ESP32 then wait for the arduino output to say "uploading..." and then release the button.  it may take a few tries to get it right.</li>
   <li>Repeat the upload process as needed if you have more sensors.</li>
+  <li>Once all the sensors are working on the network, you need to reserve the IP address for each device.
+Go back to the router's DHCP reservation area and then restart the ESP32 devices.
+WHen the devices restart, they should as the router for an IP address and the router will respond.
+Reserve each device and be sure to label them.  </li>

 <h2>Email user account</h2>
   <li>If you are using your gmail/google account, you can follow <a href="https://support.google.com/accounts/answer/185833?hl=en">this guide</a> to setup your google account information.
 Don't use your normal gmail password. </li>